Jérémy Davies

-Jérémy Davies (born December 4, 1996) is a Canadian professional ice hockey defenceman currently playing for the Henderson Silver Knights in the American Hockey League (AHL) while under contract to the Vegas Golden Knights of the National Hockey League (NHL).
+Jérémy Davies (born December 4, 1996) is a Canadian professional ice hockey defenceman currently playing for the Vegas Golden Knights of the National Hockey League (NHL).
 He was selected by the New Jersey Devils in the seventh round, 192nd overall, of the 2016 NHL entry draft, and has previously played for the Nashville Predators and Buffalo Sabres.

 Personal life

-Davies was born in Sainte-Anne-de-Bellevue, Quebec, Canada, to Mike Davies and Laura Gill and has one sibling.
+Davies was born in Sainte-Anne-de-Bellevue, Quebec, Canada, to Mike Davies and Laura Gill and has one sister, Emily, who is also an accomplished hockey player.

 Playing career

 Amateur

 Davies jumped from the Lac St-Louis Lions of AAA minor league hockey in Quebec to the Waterloo Black Hawks of the United States Hockey League (USHL) after a tryout with the team.
 After eleven games with Waterloo during the 2014–15 season, in which he scored one goal and three assists for four points, Davies was traded to the Bloomington Thunder for defenceman Ethan Spaxman on November 17, 2014.
 He played in 43 games with Bloomington that season, scoring three goals and 20 points to complete his rookie season.
 In his second season with the Thunder in 2015–16, Davies led all USHL defencemen in scoring with 13 goals and 36 assists in 60 games and led the league with 24 assists on the power play, and was second overall in the league in overall power play scoring.
 Davies was named the USHL Defenseman of the Week three times (January 25, March 21, and March 28) and his play helped Bloomington to their first playoff appearance in franchise history.
 Davies was named to the First Team All-USHL, becoming Bloomington's first-ever All-USHL selection.

 He played collegiate hockey for the Northeastern Huskies in the National Collegiate Athletic Association's Hockey East conference.
 In the 2016–17 Davies registered 8 goals and 23 points in 38 games.
 In his second season in 2017–18, Davies scored 6 goals and 35 points in 36 games, and assisted on three of Northeastern's goals in the team's first Beanpot championship since 1988.
 He was named a Hockey East First Team All-Star and CCM/ACHA First Team All-American in 2018.
 In his third and final season with Northeastern in 2018–19, he was named an alternate captain of the team.
 He scored 8 goals and 36 points in 37 games and was part of a second Northeastern Beanpot championship and Northeastern's Hockey East championship win over Boston College.
 Davies was named the HCA National Player of the Month for February 2019 and to the Hockey East All-Tournament Team.
 At season's end he was named a Hockey East First Team All-Star and a CCM/ACHA Second Team All-American.
 In his final season, he was nominated for the Hobey Baker Award.